tidymass/tidymass/README.md

 <br>

-`metpath` is used for pathway enrichment analysis.
+`metpath` is used for pathway enrichment analysis of metabolomics data.

 <br>
 <br>